-Ft Lauderdale mayor faces backlash for calling Pride incident 'terrorist' before facts available
+Fort Lauderdale mayor faces backlash for calling Pride crash a 'terrorist incident' with few facts available

 "This is a terrorist attack against the LGBT community," Trantalis told Local 10 News on Saturday.
 "This is exactly what it is.
 Hardly an accident.
 It was deliberate, it was premeditated, and it was targeted against a specific person.
 Luckily they missed that person, but unfortunately, they hit two other people."

+"Last evening, at the start of what was to be a celebration of pride for the LGBT community and commemoration of our hard-won victories for equality, our community faced the worst of tragedies.
+The grief of our LGBT community — and greater Fort Lauderdale as a whole — is palpable," Trantalis said.
+"I was an eyewitness to the horrifying events.
+It terrorized me and all around me.
+I reported what I saw to law enforcement and had strong concerns about what transpired — concerns for the safety of my community.
+I feared it could be intentional based on what I saw from mere feet away."

+"Law enforcement took what appeared obvious to me and others nearby and investigated further — as is their job.
+As the facts continue to be pieced together, a picture is emerging of an accident in which a truck careened out of control," he continued.

-Trantalis' remarks were met with swift criticism.
+Trantalis' initial remarks were met with swift criticism.

 "Would have been neat if the mayor waited for facts," conservative writer Carmine Sabia wrote on Twitter.

-Note: This post has been updated with additional comment from Trantalis.